 Influencer outreach is a marketing strategy, so testing is an essential factor for success.
 Test your subject lines, main message and even the days and times you send your emails or direct messages.

 If you don’t receive a response to your email after two weeks, send a follow-up email.
 Try sending your follow-up email on a different day or time.
 And a few things to remember:

 - Send a reply message.
 Instead of starting a new email, send a reply email in response to your first message.
 This way, both your first and second outreach attempts will be on the same email chain.

 - Keep your follow-up message short and sweet.
 The purpose of a follow-up email is to remind the influencer that you’ve already reached out.
 Remind them what you are sharing and remember to ask for a response.

 - Think of the long game.
 Even if the influencer does not provide you with an SEO backlink, do not cross them off your list.
 There is still value in connecting with them down the road.
 And there's value in social media mentions!

 - Use tools like Buzzstream to keep track of your influencer contact list.

 - Highlight the influencer in your content.
 Ask them to take part in an interview for a Q&A blog post or feature them as a guest on a webinar.
 They’ll be more apt to share your content if they are the center of attention.

 Build Out Your Search Marketing Program.

-Silverback Strategies is a leader in search marketing — SEO, Editorial SEO, Paid Search and Media — because we provide a comprehensive approach to search solutions.
-We take into account a prospective client's marketing goals and determine the right mix of strategy, services and experts to meet and exceed those benchmarks.
+Silverback Strategies is a leader in search marketing — SEO, Editorial SEO, Paid Search and Media.
+We provide a comprehensive approach to search solutions that take into account a prospective client's marketing goals and determine the right mix of strategy, services and experts to meet and exceed those benchmarks.